Tcadle434/prediction-market-agent/README.md

 ## Why this project exists

-It's a portfolio piece for AI/Forward-Deployed-Engineer roles.
-It deliberately demonstrates the three things those roles screen hardest for:
+I wanted practice with more real world AI engineering concepts:

 1. **A real workflow agent** — not a chatbot.
 It does a task end-to-end and takes a real action.
 2. **A RAG pipeline** — retrieval, chunking, embeddings, reranking, grounding with citations.
-3. **An eval harness** — the rarest signal.
-Because prediction markets *resolve*, we get ground truth for free and can measure **calibration (Brier score)** vs. the market baseline.
+3. **An eval harness** — Because prediction markets *resolve*, we get ground truth for free and can measure **calibration (Brier score)** vs. the market baseline.

 ## How it works (data flow)